Thirumalai-97/Thirumalai-97/README.md

 # 💫 About Me:
+## Master Student at IIT Jodhpur <br>

 My name is Thirumalai [pronounce it](https://www.name-coach.com/thirumalai-m)  <br>
-Master Student at IIT Jodhpur <br>

-I have been fascinated by science, technology, and research since my childhood, particularly in interdisciplinary fields.
-Growing up, I focussed on math and science, leading to a degree in Electrical and Electronics Engineering.
-My projects during undergrad were in wireless power transmission and power factor improvement.
-Beyond academics, I was a mime artist, part of a friend’s startup, and served as an NCC cadet, through that I have developed strong interpersonal skills.<br><br>
-After exploring various career paths, I have joined Amazon, eventually promoted as Automation Analyst.
-Inspired by Amazon’s leadership principles, and discovered a passion for computer science and cleared the GATE exam in CSE.
-However, quantum computing emerged as the perfect career choice, leading to a master’s in Quantum Technologies at IIT Jodhpur. over the year I have completed core courses and specialization in quantum computing, participated in global quantum challenges, presented research at IEEE CONECCT, and mentored 5 interns in QWorld QInternship and currently acting as Secretary of the quantum computing club at IIT Jodhpur.
-Currently working on quantum machine learning, for my thesis and also learning quantum inspired optimization.
+Since childhood, I’ve been driven by curiosity and a passion for learning across various disciplines.
+Rather than focusing on a single domain, I thrive when exploring diverse topics.
+My storytelling abilities seem to come naturally, enriching my communication.

+I completed my schooling with excellence and pursued a Bachelor’s in Electrical and Electronics Engineering.
+During my undergraduate studies, I found my passion in power systems and electrical machines, more so than in electronics or micro-processors.
+Beyond academics MIME and the National Cadet Corps (NCC) played a pivotal role in shaping my university experience, NCC has sharpened all my interpersonal abilities, which continue to benefit me to this day.
+I also gained early professional exposure by working for a friend’s startup.

+After a year of exploring career opportunities across outsourcing, defense, my core field, and a startup, I began my journey at Amazon in 2019.
+Within two years, I was promoted to Automation Analyst.
+During my tenure at Amazon my professional and leadership skills has improved by adopting many of its leadership principles.
+In 2023, I decided to pivot toward academia, clearing the GATE exam (CSE) and securing admission to the M.Tech program in Quantum Technologies at IIT Jodhpur.
+This move feels like a natural progression as my multidisciplinary background perfectly aligns with the cutting-edge field of Quantum Technology, which I now actively engaged both academically at IIT Jodhpur and as part of the global Quantum Technology community.

+On a personal note, I recently took up squash and am also a fingerstyle guitarist.
+While I enjoy movies and occasionally dive into books.
+I am an avid fan of Batman, Itachi, and Naruto.
+Please explore this site to know more about me.

 ## 🌐 Socials:
 [![Portfolio](https://img.shields.io/badge/Portfolio-Thiru's_Portfolio-green)](https://thirumalai-97.github.io/portfolio/) [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.gg/https://discord.gg/FYXnSzSG) [![Donate](https://img.shields.io/badge/Buy_Me_A_Coffee-%FFDD00.svg?logo=buymeacoffee&logoColor=white)](https://thirumalai11049761.wixsite.com/quantum-mania) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/m-thirumalai)